JuanBorracho/numiko-challenge/README.md

 ## HTML & CSS Build

-[] Handle the colours - add our colours to the config file [] Handle the fonts - from google, link to the head, add to the config file [] Think about the layout - flex, grid, containers
+- [x] Handle the colours - add our colours to the config file in the theme object
+- [x] Handle the fonts - from google, link to the head, add to the config file
+- [x] Add the background colour to the body
+- [] Think about the layout - flex, grid, containers
-[] Think about responsive design by using the built in Tailwind breakpoints [] Remember to use semantic HTML5 tags for accessibility [] Build the UI
+- [] Think about responsive design by using the built in Tailwind breakpoints
+- [] Remember to use semantic HTML5 tags for accessibility
+- [] Build the UI
-[] Think about responsive images
+- [] Think about responsive images

 ## JavaScript